How to work with 'unknown futures' to inspire disruptive innovations

 • What actions could you take today to future-proof your existing strategy?

-• Are the effects of the wild card first experienced internally or externally (to the organisation)?
+• Are the effects of the wild card first experienced internally or externally (by the organisation)?

 Wild cards on Futures Platform